rwxrob/zet/docs/1895/README.md

-# 2023 New Year Resolutions
+# 2023 New Year Resolutions and Goals

 People say that resolutions are bad for you psychologically.
 I call bullshit.
 I just know that I'm probably not going to accomplish them the way that I would like, but failure is a part of it.